jmyers7/book/_sources/chapters/random-variables.md

 ## Discrete and continuous random variables

 Two types of random variables will be the ones that are most frequently encountered in this class.
 Their definitions follow below.
-Before reading them, however, it might be worth returning to our previous discussion of discrete and continuous probability measures.
+Before reading them, however, it might be worth reviewing our discussions of discrete and continuous probability measures in {numref}`Sections %s <discrete-prob>` and {numref}`%s <cont-prob>`.

 ```{prf:definition}